NATIONAL FOLK ORGANIZATION

 Section 7.
 All officers, except for the President and Immediate Past-president, shall be elected and begin their three-year terms in the same year as the election of the President-elect.
 This will ordinarily coincide with the beginning of the President’s third year in office.

 Section 8.
 A vacancy in the office of President shall be filled by the Vice-president for the remainder of the unexpired term, or by the President-elect if the vacancy occurs in the President’s third year of office.
 A vacancy in any other office (but see Art.
 III, Sect.
-3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next Annual Members’ Conference.
+3) shall be filled for the unexpired term by the affirmative vote of a majority of the Trustees present at any meeting of the Board of Trustees called for such purpose, even if less than a quorum is present, subject to confirmation (or replacement) by the membership at the next annual National Members’ Conference.
 Such meetings of the Trustees may be held in person, by phone or by electronic communication devices.

 Section 1.
 The Nominating Committee shall consist of three (3) members who shall serve a term of three (3) years each.
 Members of the Committee shall be elected by the membership from among At-large Trustees in such fashion that one (1) member shall automatically have three (3) years remaining in his/her term as Trustee, one (1) member shall have two (2) years remaining in his/her term as Trustee, and one (1) member shall have one (1) year remaining in his/her term as Trustee.
 In the event of a vacancy on the Nominating Committee, a replacement shall be selected for the unexpired term from the At-large Trustees by affirmative vote of a majority of Trustees, subject to confirmation or replacement by the membership at the next Annual Members’ Conference.
 The member with one (1) year remaining in his/her term shall serve automatically as chairperson of the Nominating Committee.

 Section 2.
-At least twenty-one (21) days prior to the Annual Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
+At least twenty-one (21) days prior to the annual National Members’ Conference of the National Folk Organization, the Nominating Committee shall notify all voting members of its list of nominees for officers and At-large members of the Board of Trustees.
 Such notification can be by regular mail, e-mail, publication in the NFO News, or some combination of these media.

 Section 1: Standing Committees:

 The Corporation shall have Standing Committees whose chairpersons must be selected by the President from among members of the Board of Trustees.
-These appointments must be approved by the Executive Committee, and are for one year terms.
+These appointments must be approved by the Executive Committee, and are for one-year terms.

 Section 2: There are two Standing Committees, Finance and Rules and Regulations, but additional ones can be established by action of the Board of Trustees. a) The Finance committee shall be responsible for the financial resources available to the National Folk Organization to carry out its mission.
 Activities shall include financial development, fiscal accountability and development of the annual budget for presentation and review by the Executive Committee.
 The Treasurer shall be an ex officio member of the Finance Committee. (b).
 The Rules and Regulations Committee shall be responsible for reviewing proposed changes to Bylaws and Articles of Incorporation and for making recommendations to the Executive Committee and Board of Trustees regarding acceptance of said changes.
 The Committee shall be responsible for enforcing the provisions of the Bylaws and Articles of Incorporation by calling to the attention of the President and/or Executive Committee any irregularities occurring within the Organization.
 Membership of the Rules and Regulations Committee shall be comprised of three (3) individuals who shall serve for terms of three (3) years each, except that the initial members will serve for terms of one (1) year, two (2) years and three (3) years.